ACED-IDP/minio/README.md

 # ACED-IDP Minio based file service

+> Note this repo was part of exploratory tests in preparation of the ACED proposal.
+No longer maintained.

 ## Proof of concept

 > Verify presigned urls can be used for upload and download